Rankin County, Mississippi: Law enforcement

 The Mississippi Department of Public Safety operates the Mississippi Law Enforcement Officers' Training Academy (MLEOTA) on a 243 acre property in Rankin County, near CMCF and the MSH, 10 mi from Jackson.

+A 2025 investigation by The New York Times reported allegations of violence and inmate abuse at the Rankin County jail.

 Department of Justice torture investigation

-In February 2023, the Department of Justice opened a civil rights investigation into conduct of the Rankin County Sheriffs department.
-The investigation is centered on a January 24, 2023, incident where deputies searched the house of Michael Jenkins and Eddie Parker.
-Jenkins and Parker, both African-Americans, experienced six deputies turning-off their body cameras, torturing the men for two hours, shocking them with tasers, repeatedly shouting racial slurs, and shooting one of them in the mouth.
+In February 2023, the Department of Justice opened a civil rights investigation into conduct of the Rankin County Sheriff's Department.
+The investigation centered on a January 24, 2023, incident in which deputies searched the house of Michael Jenkins and Eddie Parker.
+Jenkins and Parker, both African Americans, experienced six deputies turning off their body cameras, torturing the men for two hours, shocking them with tasers, repeatedly shouting racial slurs, and shooting one of them in the mouth.
 All accused officers pled guilty and were convicted.

-In June 2023, Jenkins and Parker filed a $400M lawsuit against Sheriff Bryan Bailey and six deputies.
-In late June, the Sheriff announced that some deputies involved had been terminated or resigned from their jobs, and that the department hired a "compliance officer" to monitor the Sheriff department's daily operations.
-An investigation by the Associated Press determined that the Sheriff's Special Response Team had been involved in four violent incidents with African-Americans since 2019, resulting in two deaths.
+In June 2023, Jenkins and Parker filed a $400 million lawsuit against Sheriff Bryan Bailey and six deputies.
+In late June, the sheriff announced that some deputies involved had been terminated or had resigned, and that the department had hired a compliance officer to monitor daily operations.
+An investigation by the Associated Press determined that the Sheriff's Special Response Team had been involved in four violent incidents with African Americans since 2019, resulting in two deaths.

+Notable institutions

+Rankin County is home to the Piney Woods Country Life School, founded in 1909 by Laurence C. Jones to educate African American students in a rural setting.
+The county is also home to Mississippi State Hospital at Whitfield, which moved from Jackson to Rankin County in the 1920s.

+The county includes Jackson–Medgar Wiley Evers International Airport, located in unincorporated Rankin County, and Trustmark Park in Pearl, a professional baseball venue that opened in 2005.